Welcome to the historic Village of Trunch

 The North Norfolk historic village of Trunch with a population of approximately 1,000 lies only two miles from the East coast, close to the coastal resort of Mundesley.
 Our nearest town inland is North Walsham, and the historic and fine city of Norwich is around 17 miles south of Trunch.

-The picturesque village centre also features the fine medieval Church of St Botolph and typical old Norfolk flintstone houses within a designated conservation area.
+The picturesque village centre features the fine medieval Church of St Botolph (see the new guidebook) and typical old Norfolk flintstone houses within a designated conservation area.
 Trunch is surrounded by the North Norfolk protected area of outstanding natural beauty, and there are many public footpaths and quiet lanes, very inviting for (dog) walkers, bird watchers and conservationists.

 Trunch website is a work in progress.
 If you want to advertise here, publish an event or have a story about Trunch to tell, please contact us.
 Co-editors are always welcome.